-TinyRAM (version 0.991) is parametrized by two integers: the word size, denoted W, and the number of registers, denoted K. (At times, to avoid confusion, we explicitly denote this by using the notation TinyRAMW.K..)
+TinyRAM (version 2.000) is parametrized by two integers: the word size, denoted W and required to be a power of 2 and divisible by 8, and the number of registers, denoted K. When we wish to be precise, we explicitly denote this by using the notation $\text{TinyRAM}{WK}$ .

 The state of the machine consists of the following.

-- The program, denoted P. Following the Harvard architecture paradigm, P is stored in a separate, read-only, address space (i.e., different from the read-write data address space). - The program counter, denoted pc; it consists of W bits. - K general-purpose registers, denoted $r0, r1, \ldots, r(K-1)$ ; each register consists of W bits. - The (condition) flag, denoted flag; it consists of a single bit. - Memory, which is a linear array of $2^W$ words of W bits each. - Two tapes, each containing a string of W-bit words; each tape is read-only in one direction.
+- The program counter, denoted pc; it consists of W bits. - K general-purpose registers, denoted $r0, r1, \ldots, r(K-1)$ ; each register consists of W bits. - The (condition) flag, denoted flag; it consists of a single bit. - Memory, which is a linear array of $2^W$ bytes.
+When storing or loading blocks of multiple bytes, we use the little-endian convention (i.e., the least-significant byte is at the lowest address).
+We say that a block is aligned to the a-th byte if its least-significant byte is at address a. - Two tapes, each containing a string of W-bit words; each tape is read-only in one direction.
 One tape is for a primary input x and the other tape is for an auxiliary input w.
 We treat the primary input as given, and the auxiliary input as nondeterministic advice.
 (See discussion about TinyRAM accepting computations in Section 3.)